Local Regulations

 Required Documentation

-- Permit Application: Required to legally perform the cleanout.
+- Basement Cleanout Permit: Required for legal authorization to perform the cleanout.

 Inspection Process